jrduncans/truthtable/README.txt

 == FEATURES/PROBLEMS:

 * Builds truth tables
-* Requires duplication of formula as string and as block
+* Should field order be alphabetical, or by order of appearance?

 == SYNOPSIS: